top of page

 Alternatives to Gentle Parenting

-For example, the UK’s Flexible Working Bill became law in April 2024 after a campaign led by Anna Whitehouse, aka Mother Pukka, and funded by construction company Sir Robert McAlpine.
-Similarly, in Hong Kong, the government-sanctioned extension to mat leave cut rates of perinatal depression by 22%.
-In Canada, a government-backed ongoing social experiment offers heavily subsidised childcare at a cost to parents of C/$10 a day (£5.50).
+Despite reports of declining birth rates, governmental responses have been slow.
+However, changes are on the horizon.
+In 2024, various initiatives aimed at holistic parental support were introduced, addressing issues ranging from childcare affordability to mental health.
+For example, the UK’s Flexible Working Bill became law in April 2024, following a campaign led by Anna Whitehouse, also known as Mother Pukka, and supported by Sir Robert McAlpine.
+In Hong Kong, the extension of maternity leave has been linked to a 22% reduction in perinatal depression.
+In Canada, a government-backed social experiment is offering subsidized childcare at a rate of C/$10 a day (£5.50).

 bottom of page